DamoM73/turtle_vid_tute/lesson_4.md

 This will provide two benefits:

 - it will make the code more readable
-- if we want to extent the drawing we can easily add more rectangles, triangle and circles.
+- if we want to extend the drawing we can easily add more rectangles, triangle and circles.

 See if you can change all three blocks into functions.
 Remember to test each function when you create it.